mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 A step-by-step guide for connecting the Mira API to an MCP-compatible tool and verifying it works.
 This covers two ways to access the Mira API:

-1. **MCP connection** — Connect an AI tool (like Claude Desktop) to the Mira API so you can query Meltwater in natural language from inside the tool.
+1. **MCP connection.** Connect an AI tool (like Claude Desktop) to the Mira API so you can query Meltwater in natural language from inside the tool.
-2. **Developer page "Try it out"** — Test the Mira API directly from the Developer Documentation page in your browser.
+2. **Developer page "Try it out."** Test the Mira API directly from the Developer Documentation page in your browser.
 No local setup required.

 ---